voila-dashboards/voila/docs/source/customize.rst

 <https://github.com/QuantStack/xeus-python/>`_. kernel to run `.py` files.

-Note that the script will be executed as notebook with a single cell, meaning that only the last expression will be printed as out output.
+Note that the script will be executed as notebook with a single cell, meaning that only the last expression will be printed as output.
 Use the Jupyter display mechanism to output any text or rich output such as Jupyter widgets.
 For Python this would be a call to `IPython.display.display`.